gulshan-dube/DubeDrop/README.md

 # 🚀 DubeBox
 **Flask + Redis microservice with Docker Compose and persistent storage**

-DubeBox is a hands‑on, interview‑ready microservice: a Python Flask API talking to a Redis backend, orchestrated with Docker Compose.
+DubeBox is a hands‑on, portfolio‑ready microservice: a Python Flask API talking to a Redis backend, orchestrated with Docker Compose.
 It demonstrates containerization, private inter‑container networking, and persistence via Docker volumes.
 It maps cleanly to AWS ECS (Fargate) for cloud deployment.

 ---

-## 🧠 Real‑world analogy (simplified)
+## 🧠 Real‑world analogy

-## Think of running a little café:
+## It's like running a little café:

 - Flask is the chef who cooks every order on the spot.
 - Redis is the fridge that holds quick‑grab ingredients the chef needs constantly.